 Obesity, Type 2 Diabetes, BMI, SNAP, EBT, Child and Adult Care Food Program, Physical Activity, Hypertension

 UNE Applied Nutrition Program, "Childhood Obesity: Assessing A Case Study" (2018).
-Applied Nutrition Student-Created Educational Resources.
+All Student-Created Educational Resources.
 101.